 The HIV/AIDS Service Provision Assessment (HSPA) was developed to assess the quality and capacity of HIV and AIDS-related services in high prevalent situations.
 However, the findings of the Eastern Caribbean HSPA need to be interpreted within a low prevalence context.
 Small islands with few facilities may not require all of the HIV and AIDS-related services to be at full capacity in every facility.
-Nevertheless, an efficient system to identify, counsel and treat those who are HIV positive and to prevent the spread of the virus requires a high-quality HIV testing and counseling system, accessible antiretroviral therapy (ART) and opportunistic infection (OI) treatment services, and a prevention strategy that reaches the vulnerable and at-risk populations.
-A solid recordkeeping and reporting system is essential for monitoring and surveillance of the epidemic and the capacity of the health system to respond.
+Nevertheless, an efficient system to identify, counsel, and treat those who are HIV-positive and to prevent the spread of the virus requires a quality HIV testing and counseling system, accessible antiretroviral treatment (ART), treatment services for opportunistic infections (OIs), and a prevention strategy that reaches the vulnerable and at risk populations.
+A solid recordkeeping and reporting system is essential for monitoring and surveillance of the epidemic and to assess the capacity of the health system to respond.
 No matter what level health planners decide is best for the country, each service should be provided at the highest quality possible.
-The results of the 2005 St. Vincent and the Grenadines HSPA provide baseline information for decision making on how and where to scale up or strengthen HIV and AIDS-related services.
+The 2005 Saint Lucia HIV/AIDS Service Provision Assessment (Saint Lucia HSPA) survey report provides baseline information for decisionmaking on how and where to scale up or strengthen HIV and AIDS-related services.

-Focusing on the formal public health sector in St. Vincent and the Grenadines, the HSPA findings provides information on both basic and advanced-level HIV and AIDS services and the availability of record-keeping systems for monitoring HIV and AIDS care and support.
+Focusing on the formal public health sector in St. Lucia, the HSPA findings provide information on both basic- and advanced-level HIV and AIDS services and the availability of recordkeeping systems for monitoring HIV and AIDS care and support.
 Within the Caribbean region, there is a concern for the recent training of health professionals who provide HIV and AIDS services, for health worker attitudes towards people living with HIV and AIDS (PLHIV) and for patient movement within the region.
-The St. Vincent and the Grenadines HSPA captured information on these regionspecific indicators in addition to the standard HSPA indicators.
+The St. Lucia HSPA captured information on these region-specific indicators in addition to the standard HSPA indicators.
 Since HIV and AIDS services are not offered across all facilities or facility types, and these services are relatively few, the sample is disproportionately representative of known sites for HIV and AIDS services.
 Although the emphasis of the HSPA is on public facilities, if private or non-government facilities are important providers of HIV and AIDS services, they were also included.
-The survey was conducted in a sample of 24 facilities (18 public facilities) in St. Vincent and the Grenadines, including hospitals, health centers, specialized clinics and laboratories.
+The survey was conducted in a sample of 17 facilities (12 public facilities) in Saint Lucia, including hospitals, polyclinics, health centers, specialized clinics and laboratories.
 Therefore any interpretation of the findings should be limited to the sample and to the capacity to scale up existing HIV and AIDS services.
-The HIV and AIDS-related services that were assessed include counseling and testing capability, care and support services (CSS), antiretroviral therapy (ART), post-exposure prophylaxis (PEP), prevention of mother-to-child transmission (PMTCT) and youthfriendly services.
+The HIV and AIDS-related services that were assessed include counseling and testing capability, care and support services (CSS), antiretroviral therapy (ART), post-exposure prophylaxis (PEP), prevention of motherto-child transmission (PMTCT) and youth-friendly services.